Talking Heads: 77: Recording

 The group wanted the album to "Convey a modern message about the importance of taking charge of your own life", whilst still being fun to listen to.

 Within two weeks the basic tracks were down, but still needed overdubs.
 Sessions were halted when Ken Kushnick, Sire's European representative, offered them a chance to tour Europe with the Ramones in order to promote their "Love → Building on Fire" single.

 While on tour the group continued to develop their sound, and on May 14, performed at The Rock Garden in Covent Garden, London, where John Cale, Brian Eno and Chris Thomas saw them.
-Linda Stein, the Ramones' co-manager brought Cale, Eno and Thomas backstage after the concert where they all shook hands.
+Linda Stein, the Ramones' co-manager, brought Cale, Eno and Thomas backstage after the concert where they all shook hands.
 Thomas allegedly heard Cale say to Eno "They're mine, you bugger!"
 All members of Talking Heads already knew Cale fairly well, as he had produced Jerry Harrison in 1972 for The Modern Lovers (1976), and was a regular at CBGBs throughout the original trio's growth.

 After the meeting they all went to The Speak Club to drink and discuss.
 Thomas declined the opportunity to replace Bongiovi as producer for the remaining album sessions.
 When the group returned to the US on June 7, they booked a four-day recording session at ODO Studios in New York to record vocals and overdubs, as well as to mix the album.
 The album was finished.

 Release history

-The album was released by Sire Records in the UK and US and Philips Records throughout continental Europe.
+The album was released by Sire Records in the US/UK and by Philips Records throughout continental Europe.

 In 2005, it was remastered and re-released by Warner Music Group on their Warner Bros./Sire Records/Rhino Records labels in DualDisc format with five bonus tracks on the CD side (see track listing below).
 The DVD-Audio side includes both stereo and 5.1 surround high resolution (96 kHz/24bit) mixes, as well as a Dolby Digital version and videos of the band performing "Pulled Up" and "I Feel It in My Heart".
 In Europe, it was released as a CD+DVDA two-disc set, rather than a single DualDisc.
 The reissue was produced by Andy Zax with Talking Heads.

 The album was re-released on vinyl on April 18, 2009, for Record Store Day.

+On November 8, 2024, an expanded and remastered deluxe edition of the album was released.
+The set contains various outtakes and unreleased material from the original album sessions, as well as an archived concert recording from October 10th, 1977.
+Prior to the release, "Psycho Killer" (Acoustic Version), a live version of "Uh-Oh, Love Comes To Town", and "Pulled Up" (Alternate Pop Version) were released as promotional singles.